 Policies & Codes of Conduct

-- All children under the age of 11 yrs must be dropped off and collected in person by an adult at the premises.
-Children over 11yrs can walk down to the car park by themselves but only with a written permission letter, signed by their parent/guardian.
+- All children must be dropped off and collected in person by an adult at the premises.
+However children aged 10 years or over AND are in at least Year 6 at school can walk down to the car park by themselves but only with a written permission letter, signed by their parent/guardian.

-- Appropriate dress must be worn which includes absolutely No jewellery!
-After the 6 week period following an ear piercing then all earrings must be removed, tape is no longer adequate.
+- Appropriate dress must be worn by gymnasts which includes absolutely no jewellery!
+Stud earrings are allowed for the 6-week period following an ear piercing (but must be covered with tape when in the gymnasium), then all earrings must be removed, tape is no longer adequate.
 Hair must be tied up.

-- Clothing – every participant must wear a leotard or t-shirt + shorts or leggings.
-Absolutely no skirts or denim short to be worn.
-We go bare feet in the gym but please bring shoes to bring into the gym hall with you for fire safety reasons.
+- Clothing – every participant must wear a leotard or t-shirt + shorts or leggings suitable for gymnastics.
+Absolutely no skirts or denim shorts to be worn.
+We go bare feet in the gym but please bring shoes into the gym hall with you for fire safety reasons.

-- Food + Drink.
-Every participant must bring their own water bottle named and with a secure lid to bring into session.
+- Food & Drink – Every participant must bring their own named water bottle, with a secure lid for each session – water or squash only, please.
 We will not issue any cups due to safety with regards to spillages and also mistaken cup sharing.
-Water or squash only please.
 No food to be consumed within the gym hall.